 He also talks about the meaning of rooms for example the bedroom as somewhere to rest and mend, and kitchens as a place of activity and collective identify but with poor housing, these very functions come into question, compounding the complex meanings of trying to create home

-Nick is right in saying that “The link between ill health and bad housing still exists today” as many working in private sector housing regulation know only too well.
+Nick is right in saying, “(t)he link between ill health and bad housing still exists today” as many working in private sector housing regulation know only too well.

-There is little more really that I can say: Nick Hedge’s photographs speak for themselves.
+There is little more really that I can say because Nick Hedge’s photographs speak for themselves.

 For other posts on Nick Hedges work see: